Is the medical vocation the excuse for work overload?

 The vocation for medicine is something that many doctors show with pride, however it is not a reason to ‘swallow’ with any type of situation that violates their rights.
 This is how the anesthesiologist Elena Casado expresses from her Twitter profile.

-“When you ask why despite working conditions people still want to be a sanitary: it’s called vocation“, reflects the physician.”
+“When you ask why despite working conditions people still want to be a sanitary: it’s called vocation“, the physician reflects.”
 When I chose a career in selectivity I only put Medicine as an option.
 If it did not enter I didn’t see myself doing anything else“.

-When you ask why, despite working conditions, people still want to be a sanitari @: it’s called a vocation.
+When you ask why, despite working conditions, people still want to be a sanitari @: it is called a vocation.

-When I chose a selectivity career, I only put Medicine as an option.
+When I chose a career in selectivity I only put Medicine as an option.
 If I didn’t go in, I couldn’t see myself doing anything else.

 But our vocation does not give you the right to mistreat us.